ivmartel/dwv-orthanc-plugin/readme.md

 Build instructions
 ------------------
 In order to build this project, you need: python, CMake and a C++ compiler.
 Check out the build steps from the [travis](https://github.com/ivmartel/dwv-orthanc-plugin/blob/master/.travis.yml) file and the build log.
 The current build is generated using python 2.7, CMake 2.8 and gcc 4.6.
+The targeted version of Orthanc can be set from CMake, supported version go from 0.8.6 to 0.9.4.

 The result is the `DwvOrthancPlugin` shared library.